oswaldderiemaecker/openstack-training-on-aws/README-allinone.md

-For the Newton openstack setup we must have one virtual machine ready with at least below requirement:
+For the Rocky openstack setup we must have one virtual machine ready with at least below requirement:

 * Controller Node: 2 processor, 8 GB memory, and 16 GB storage

+You can use the AWS CloudFormation template to create a Stack with a Controller.

 For simplicity we will use the password **rootroot** for all passwords.